DukeAtreides/seekonkucc_CommunionClass/Handouts/Works_of_Mercy.md

 - Feeding and clothing people
 - Earning, saving, giving all one can
 - Opposition to slavery

+### Sacrifice - Giving up something good for the benefit of someone else.
+- Doing the works of mercy means that we are making sacrifices of our time and money for others.
+- An example: When we have cookies, we might have to make a sacrifice and share them with our brother
+- Ashes are a symbol of sacrifice.
+The minister will put ashes on our foreheads on `Ash Wednesday`.
+- Many Christians think about a special sacrifice or make an effort to do something extra (sacrifice of time) during Lent.

 ### For More Reading
 Derived from primarily Matthew 25:35-40.